- Asked by: Fiona Hyslop, MSP for Lothians, Scottish National Party

 Answered by Andy Kerr on 22 August 2002

-To ask the Scottish Executive, further to the answer to question S1W-25676 by Mr Andy Kerr on 27 May 2002, whether the answer fully complies with the letter and spirit of the Scottish Ministerial Code.
+To ask the Scottish Executive, further to the answer to question S1W-25676 by Mr Andy Kerr on 27 May 2002, whether the answer fully complies with the letter and spirit of the Code of Practice on Access to Scottish Executive Information.

 Answer

-I believe that the answer complies with the letter and spirit of the Scottish Ministerial Code.
+I believe that the letter and spirit of the Code of Practice on Access to Scottish Executive Information has been complied with.

 - Asked by: Fiona Hyslop, MSP for Lothians, Scottish National Party